rashidrashiii/BuildMyResume/README.md

 ## 🚀 Project Overview

-**BuildMyResume** is for anyone who wants to build a professional, ATS-friendly resume — without creating an account, paying hidden fees, or giving up privacy.
+**BuildMyResume** is for anyone who wants to build a professional, ATS-friendly resume with AI-powered content enhancement — without creating an account, paying hidden fees, or giving up privacy.
 Created by [Muhammed Rashid V](https://linkedin.com/in/muhammed-rashid-v).

 - **No login required**: Build and download resumes instantly, no sign-up or email needed.
 - **Publish for later**: Use the “Publish” feature to get a secure, encrypted link you can revisit from any device.
+- **AI-powered enhancement**: Intelligent content improvement with Google Gemini AI for better ATS optimization.
 - **End-to-end encrypted**: All resume data is encrypted before storage or export.
 Only you hold the key.
 - **Open source & free forever**: MIT licensed, transparent, and built for the community.